-Maintaining and developing the regulatory framework.
+To maintain and develop the regulatory framework.

-- 54. Fulfilling our statutory purpose and pursuing the strategic aims and regulatory outcomes we have set out above requires the GDC to be an effective and efficient organisation, with sufficient flexibility and agility to respond to changes in the dental and regulatory landscapes.
-This means identifying and taking opportunities to work with the DHSC and others to improve the legal and policy framework under which we operate. - 55.
-In common with the PSA and other healthcare regulators we have called consistently for reform of the legislation that governs professional healthcare regulation in the UK, which is needed in order to offer the proportionate and graduated responses that good regulation calls for.
+- 57. Fulfilling our statutory purpose and pursuing the strategic aims and regulatory outcomes we have set out above requires the GDC to be an effective and efficient organisation, with sufficient flexibility and agility to respond to changes in the dental and regulatory landscapes.
+This means identifying and taking opportunities to work with the DHSC and others to improve the legal and policy framework under which we operate. - 58.
+In common with the PSA and other healthcare regulators we have called consistently and vocally for reform of the legislation that governs professional healthcare regulation in the UK, which is needed in order to offer the proportionate and graduated responses that good regulation calls for.
 As noted in the previous section, we continue to be involved in discussions with the DHSC, the PSA and the other healthcare professional regulators on the general issue of regulatory reform.
-We will continue to engage in and influence the debate on regulatory reform and will work with others to ensure that any forthcoming reform is effectively implemented. - 56.
-Irrespective of legislative change, there is a clear need for us to review our policy framework to ensure that it fulfils our statutory purpose, is aligned with our strategic aims and objectives and supports the deployment of proportionate regulatory interventions. - 57.
+We will continue to engage in and influence the debate on regulatory reform and will work with others to ensure that any forthcoming reform is effectively implemented. - 59.
+Irrespective of legislative change, there is a clear need for us to review our policy framework to ensure that it fulfils our statutory purpose, is aligned with our strategic aims and objectives and supports the deployment of proportionate regulatory interventions. - 60.
 Alongside developments to the legal and policy framework, we need to ensure that we use the data and intelligence we hold to maximum effect.
 We hold a significant amount of data from which we could extract value.
 We need to build our capability and strategy in this area to support business decision making, as well as to provide professionals with the information they need to inform their choices, while operating within the legal framework established by the General Data Protection Regulations (GDPR).

-- We will continue to engage in and influence debate and thinking in respect of regulatory reform, contributing both to thought leadership and the evidence base through our programme of research. - We will ensure that our policy framework aligns with our strategic aims and objectives, and that the way we explain that policy in the guidance we issue to decision makers, professionals and the public is clear and accessible.
+- We will continue to engage in and influence debate and thinking in respect of regulatory reform, contributing both to thought leadership and the evidence base through our programme of research. - We will ensure that our policy framework aligns with our strategic aims and objectives, and that our articulation of that policy in guidance to decision makers, professionals and the public is clear and readily accessible.

-- We will work with others to identify, understand and respond to the ongoing challenges arising from Britain's planned exit from the EU, including the possibility of a differential impact across the UK. - Informed by robust research on its current use and the issues that arise from that, we will undertake a review of the Scope of Practice for dental professionals, with a view to enabling more effective deployment of the whole dental team and facilitating interprofessional working. - We will build our evidence base in relation to risk in dentistry using a range of mechanisms.
-This will include a review of fitness to practise data and decisions, demographic and diversity data and information and data on complaints held by us and others.
-It will also include an analysis of whether and, if so, how risk differs according to a range of factors, including the diversity of the patient population. - We will implement our data and intelligence strategy.
-Our long-term research and intelligence plan will test, evaluate and inform the further development and improvement of all our programmes of work. - We will develop a programme of monitoring and evaluation to determine whether, how and to what extent our approach to regulation is achieving our objectives so we can understand and measure the difference regulation makes.
+- We will work with others to identify, understand and respond to the ongoing challenges arising from Britain's planned exit from the EU, including the possibility of a differential impact across the UK. - Informed by robust research on its current use and the issues that arise from that, we will undertake a review of the Scope of Practice for dental professionals, with a view to enabling more effective deployment of the whole dental team and facilitating interprofessional working. - We will build our evidence base in relation to risk in dentistry using a range of mechanisms, including a review of our archive of fitness to practise data and decisions, demographic and diversity data and information and data on complaints held by us and others.
+This will include an analysis of whether and how risk differs according to a range of factors, including the diversity of the patient population. - We will implement our data and intelligence strategy.
+With co-design and partnership at its centre, our long-term research and intelligence plan will test, evaluate and inform the further development and improvement of all our programmes of work. - We will develop an overarching programme of monitoring and evaluation to determine whether, how and to what extent our approach to regulation is achieving our objectives and to understand and measure the difference regulation makes.